Looking for Hitchcock I found Ansel Adams.

 Adams is most known for the clarity and realism of his landscape photographs at a time when photographers were trying desperately to make photographs that looked like paintings.
 His iconic images established photography as a fine art.

-(To be fair to myself), the road is now paved and curves away from the church, and no longer creates the dramatic perspective, dead ending at the church.
-The grass is mowed, and there are some trees that have grown taller on either side of the church, so it is not quite possible to stand in exactly the same spot where Adams stood.
+To cut myself some slack I have to allow that the road is now paved and curves away from the church, and no longer creates the dramatic perspective it did before.
+The grass is regularly mown, and there are some trees that have grown taller on either side of the church, so it is not quite possible to stand in exactly the same spot where Adams stood.

 As I stood near the bottom of the hill and observed the church, I reflected on the fact that not one, but two, very famous artists, had walked here before me.
 And that if I had not gone inside, I’d have missed a lesson from one of the greatest photographers of the 20th century.